 Trousers were worn very highly waisted throughout the 1920s and this fashion remained in vogue until the 1940s.
-Single-breasted suits were in style throughout the 1920s and the double-breated suit was mainly worn by older more conservative men.
+Single-breasted suits were in style throughout the 1920s and the double-breasted suit was mainly worn by older, more conservative men.
 Very fashionable men would often wear double-breasted waistcoats (with four buttons on each side) with single-breasted coats.
 Lapels on single-breasted suits were fashionably worn peaked and were often wide.
 In the early 1930s these styles continued and were often even further exaggerated.

-Reflecting the balance of wealth and larger trend toward simplification in the decades following the Second World War, the suit was standardized and streamlined.
+Reflecting the balance of wealth and a larger trend toward simplification in the decades following the Second World War, the suit was standardised and streamlined.
 Suit coats were cut as straight as possible without any indication of a waistline.
 By the 1960s the lapel had become narrower than at any time prior.
 Cloth rationing during the war had forced significant changes in style, contributing to a large reduction in the popularity of cuts such as the double-breasted suit.

 In the ’70s, a snug-fitting suit coat became popular once again, also encouraging the return of the waistcoat.
-This new three-piece style became closely associated with culture, and was specifically popularized by the film Saturday Night Fever.
-Fashion brands such Haggar meanwhile started to introduce the concept of “suit separates”, a production innovation that reduced the need for excessive customization.
+This new three-piece style became closely associated with culture and was specifically popularised by the film Saturday Night Fever.
+Fashion brands such Haggar meanwhile started to introduce the concept of “suit separates”, a production innovation that reduced the need for excessive customisation.

 Business Suits of today

 The ’80s saw a trend towards the simplification of the suit once again.
-The jacket became steadily looser men dropped the waistcoat.
+The jacket became steadily looser, and men dropped the waistcoat.
 A few suit makers continued to make waistcoats, but these tended to be cut low and often had only four buttons.
 The waistline on the suit coat moved down again in the ’80s to a position well below the waist.
 By 1985-1986, three-piece suits were on the way out and making way for cut double-breasted and two-piece single-breasted suits.

 The late ’90s saw the return to popularity of the three-button two-piece suit.
 Which then went back out of fashion sometime in the first decade of the twenty-first century.